 - Have the budget for a personal dog trainer

 Speaking from experience, if you currently own a dog or are considering adopting one, I highly recommend taking this MasterClass first.
-You’ll learn all the basics and have a solid foundation to grow upon once you get to know your new friend more.
+Brandon covers all the basics and gives you a solid foundation to grow upon once you get to know your new friend more.
+The training works on a variety of different dog types and personalities.

 If you’re interested in learning more, here is a trailer to the class: